How to DIY fix a cracked screen or LCD on a 4th generation iPod touch

 - 4th generation iPod touch (black or white)

-- Hair dryer or heat gun - Link to part
+- Hair dryer or heat gun - Buy now

-- Extra strength double-sided replacement adhesive - Link to part - there are several types of adhesive kits you can buy or you can cut your own but we recommend using a pre-cut kit as it will make the process much simpler
+- Extra strength double-sided replacement adhesive - Buy now - there are several types of adhesive kits you can buy or you can cut your own but we recommend using a pre-cut kit as it will make the process much simpler

 Power off your iPod touch